nordlinglab/RBT/README.md

 Make sure to specify the path to your input image and the directory where you want to save the output images in your main code.

 # Citations
+If you use RBT in a projects, please cite
 Chen, Cheng-Hui, and Torbjörn EM Nordling.
-"Rank-based Transformation Algorithm (RBT) for Image Contrast Adjustment."
+"Rank-based Transformation Algorithm for Image Contrast Adjustment."
 Authorea Preprints (2023). (preprint available on DOI: 10.36227/techrxiv.22952354.v2)